 Although of ancient foundation, the church of Santa Maria in Trastevere was built at the behest of Pope Innocent II (r.
 1130-43).
 The beautiful mosaics on its façade also date back to this period.
 What the mosaics exactly represent has never been satisfactorily explained.
 The Madonna and Child (and two tiny kneeling figures, who are, no doubt, the donors) are flanked by ten young women, eight of whom are crowned and carrying lamps.
 However, two of the women have no crowns and their lamps are unlit.

-The main door to the church bears an inscription from the Psalms: HAEC EST PORTA DOMINI IVSTI INTRABVNT IN EAM (This is the gate of the Lord, the just shall enter into it).
+The main door to the church bears an inscription from Psalm 118: HAEC EST PORTA DOMINI IVSTI INTRABVNT IN EAM (This gate of the Lord, into which the righteous shall enter, KJV).
 It is surmounted by the Greek letters MHΘY (Meter Theou, Mother of God).
 Mary was declared to be the mother of God at the Council of Ephesus (431) and Santa Maria in Trastevere claims to be the oldest Marian church in Rome.
-The nave is divided from the aisles by 22 antique granite columns of varying lengths and thicknesses, which were clearly salvaged from several different buildings.
+The nave is divided from the aisles by 21 antique granite columns of varying lengths and thicknesses, which were clearly salvaged from several different buildings.
 The columns sport both Ionic and Corinthian capitals, some of which are carved with the heads of pagan deities.
 The columns also support architraves rather than arches and this creates a powerful horizontal accent, which draws the eye to the apse.
 The triumphal arch sits on two great porphyry columns, which sport finely carved classical capitals.
 The frescoes on the triumphal arch are from the 19th century.

 The beautiful gilded stone ambry, which can be found at the beginning of the nave (to the right), is thought to be the work of the Neapolitan sculptor, Mino del Reame, who was active in Rome between 1460 and 1480).
 An ambry is used for the storage of the oils used in the sacraments.